 If you love adventure activities, don’t miss the Whistler Sliding Center, the fastest ice track in the world!
 You can experience the bobsled year-round with a professional.
 And lest you think this can’t be very fast, well, is 90 miles per hour fast enough for you?

 Alexander Falls is easily the highest waterfall in Whistler.
 It rises 140 feet before it tumbles down into an attractive pool below.
 The falls are located only fourteen miles from Whistler Village, but you’ll need a car to access them.

 Before you set out to see the falls, be sure to check for road closures, especially in the winter months.
-You’ll also want to keep your eyes open for the local wildlife, like grizzly bears, which often roam in the forest.
-While it’s unlikely that you’ll come face-to-face with a grizzly, do not bring any food with you when you’re hiking the area.
+You’ll also want to keep your eyes open for the local wildlife like grizzly bears, which often roam in the forest.
+While it’s unlikely that you’ll come face-to-face with a grizzly, do not bring any food with you while hiking in the area.

 There you have it, my top tips for enjoying Whistler any time of the year!

 Whistler is a resort that everyone can enjoy whether you like skiing or not.
 You can enjoy the attractive village or ride the Peak 2 Gondola.
 If you visit in the warmer months, hit some of the trails or take a day trip.
 It’s easy to have an adventure in Whistler, any time of year.